icemtel/carpet/README.md

 ![Lattice.png](../assets/lattice.png)

 Python package to study systems of coupled phase oscillators, for example
-- two-dimensional Kuramoto model with local coupling
+- Kuramoto model with local coupling on a two-dimensional lattice
 - cilia carpet model (as studied in references [1, 2]; this example from biological physics gave this repository its name)
 - new models can be added in a flexible manner